Jive user groups manage permissions assigned to one or more users. They determine things

 like whether a user can view or edit places, manage social groups, moderate content, or manage

-You can create a Jive user group to manage who can use the Jive for Google Docs integration if
+You can create a Jive user group to manage who can use the Jive with Google Docs integration if

 you want to restrict that.
-You can do this in the Add-ons Storage Management tab by adding
+You can do this on the Storage Management

 There are 3 types of user groups in Jive:

 Built-in Jive user groups (Everyone and All Registered Users)

 Everyone includes all users in Jive, and All Registered Users excludes external and